 You can keep the leftovers in the fridge, in an airtight container, for up to four days.
 Reheat them gently in the microwave at 50% power.
 You can also freeze them for up to three months.

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Chicken Crust Pizza

 - 1 pound ground chicken (raw; use dark meat, not chicken breast)

 - ½ cup parmesan cheese grated (not shredded)

 - ½ teaspoon dried oregano

-- 1 large egg lightly beaten
+- 1 large egg lightly beaten (optional)

-- ½ cup pizza sauce I use Rao's
+- ½ cup pizza sauce I use Rao's pizza sauce

-- 4 oz shredded mozzarella
+- 4 ounces mozzarella shredded

-- 1 oz pepperoni
+- 1 ounce pepperoni thinly sliced

 - ¼ cup black olives sliced

-- Spread the mixture on the pan thinly and evenly, to a 12-inch circle, about ¼-inch thick.
+- Spread the mixture on the pan thinly and evenly to a 12-inch circle, about ¼-inch thick.
 The mixture will be sticky.
 You can moisten your hands with water to make it easier to handle.

 - Bake the crust until firm and the edges are golden brown, 30-40 minutes.
 It should appear visibly dry.
 If there’s still moisture on top, keep baking it.